NeuroJSON/bjdata/Binary_JData_Specification.md

 An offset-table based storage is used for storing string vectors of variable lengths.
-It first concatenates all strings into a single linear buffer, and assigns an integer as the offset from the begining of the buffer for each string element.
+It first concatenates all strings into a single linear buffer, and assigns an integer as the offset from the beginning of the buffer for each string element.
 The use of offset-table should be indicated by an payload-less optimized array containing only the optimized type `[$<type>]`.